wp-plugins/combine-js/readme.txt

 == Description ==

 WordPress plugin that combines, minifies, and compresses JS files.
 The JS files that this plugin combines and minifies must be enqueued by using wp_enqueue_script.
 The plugin combines and minifies JS and writes the output into files in the uploads directory.
 This plugin uses jsmin.php - PHP implementation of Douglas Crockford's JSMin.
+This plugin combines all local JS files into a single file and includes the file in the footer of the theme (requires wp_footer being used in your theme files).
 Also see the companion plugin, [Combine CSS](http://wordpress.org/extend/plugins/combine-css/).

 Features include: